Robert Liston (minister): Family

-Liston married Janet Hardie, daughter of Henry Hardy, Minister of Culross on 11 November 1766.
 His children became, or married, ministers, lawyers, army officers and merchants.
-Two of his children Henry and William, followed him into the Ministry.
+Two of his children, Henry and William, followed him into the Ministry.
 Henry declined the offer of the Kirk Session to be appointed his father's successor, feeling dynasties were not the proper thing for the Church of Scotland.
-He became Minister of Ecclesmachan, and also became an inventor.
-He was the father of surgeon Robert Liston.
-William was a keen botanist (he had studied medicine at university).
+He became parish minister of Ecclesmachan, and also an inventor.

 Liston died on 11 February 1796.
 He was succeeded in his role as minister of Aberdour by Rev William Bryce DD.
 Liston's wife Janet died at Auldcathie, Hoptoun Park, on 31 December 1814.